WedrownyElite/SelfSync/CONTRIBUTING.md

 ---

-💜 Thank you for helping build **VibeCheck**!
+💜 Thank you for helping build **Self Sync**!
 Together, we're making mood tracking more insightful and accessible.